nazim-deriv/vault-sessions/slides/session-1/README.md

 ```

 ---
 - Create a Kubernetes authentication role named `internal-app`.
-The role connects the Kubernetes service account, internal-app, and namespace, default, with the Vault policy, internal-app.
+The role connects the Kubernetes service account, internal-app, and namespace, default, with the Vault policy, `internal-app`.
 The tokens returned after authentication are valid for 24 hours.
 ```
 vault write auth/kubernetes/role/internal-app \
       bound_service_account_names=internal-app \